 Then it emerged that a group of students from MIT had also figured out the odds.
 They too formed an organization and started making millions.
 In the end, it was the Boston Globe newspaper exposed the whole story and brought it all to a conclusion.

-Although there was nothing at all illegal about what either set of people were doing,
+Although there was nothing at all illegal about what either set of people was doing,

 The Selbees countered that their money was pumping millions of dollars into the Massachusetts lottery’s coffers and was ultimately being used to do good.